-Another year, another haze.
+Another year, another haze situation.
 Is cloud seeding the best way to deal with it?

 “Today’s problems cannot be solved if we still think the way we thought when we created them.” – Albert Einstein